-Responsibilities in the division for international relations are divided by region.
-The division’s primary task is to maintain a network of stakeholders both in Berlin and in each of Berlin’s partner cities, to position Berlin as a leading force in multilateral networks like Metropolis, U 20, and C 40, and to represent Berlin’s interests in global negotiations.
+Berlin’s international relations essentially take a two-pronged approach: bilateral cooperation with Berlin’s 17 partner cities and multilateral collaboration.
+The division’s primary task is to maintain and expand the network of stakeholders both in Berlin and in each of Berlin’s partner cities, to position Berlin as a leading force in multilateral networks like Metropolis, U20, and C40, and to represent Berlin’s interests in these contexts.

-The online platform USE – Urban Sustainability Exchange, used worldwide to advance sustainable metropolitan development, was developed by Berlin’s Metropolis team and is still being managed here.
+Division II B represents the Regional Secretariat for Europe that is part of Metropolis, the world’s largest network of cities.
+The online platform USE – Urban Sustainability Exchange, designed to advance sustainable metropolitan development, was developed by Berlin’s Metropolis team and is still being managed here.
 This platform can be used free of charge by people from every continent.